Dream Goal Savings Calculator India – Plan All Your Financial Goals

 The Inflation Trap in Goal Planning

 The single biggest mistake in financial goal planning India is saving the today's cost instead of the future cost.
+Inflation silently erodes the purchasing power of your money - a Rs 3 lakh goal today is not Rs 3 lakh when you need it.
 A foreign vacation that costs ₹3 lakhs today will cost approximately ₹4.2 lakhs in 5 years at 7% travel inflation.
 If you save ₹3 lakhs, you are already short.
 The dream goal calculator above automatically inflates each goal to its future cost based on your timeline and inflation rate, then calculates the SIP on the correct inflated number.
 For a detailed explanation, read our guide on how inflation impacts your returns and nominal vs real returns.

 Common Dream Financial Goals in India: Typical Costs and SIP Needed